 The communication sector is a stable sector akin to the railway industry where the companies operate in an oligopoly.
 While newcomers are allowed in by leveraging the infrastructure of the big telecoms, they historically have provided a sub-standard service but a lower price.

-Telecom Selection Criteria
+Telecom Stocks Selection Criteria

 I have personally been with all three and I would say the promotion of the day has a big influence on customers – and they know that.
 They have all the data to assess their customer retention.

 Aside from attempting to assess any competitive advantage one company has over the others, below are the questions I ask myself.

-- What is the ability for the company to provide attractive bundles to consumers?
+- What is the ability of the company to provide attractive bundles to consumers?
 Can the user have more than one service with the provider?
 How many consumers does it reach?
 Mobile can reach all provinces but not the bundles.

 - What’s the secondary business for the telecom?
 Is it owning a sports team?
 Is it owning TV channels?
 Is it digital streaming?
 Is it another business?